MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/depolyment-new-outlook.md

 Users can toggle to the new Outlook from the Mail and Calendar applications that ship with Windows.
 To block users from acquiring new Outlook from these applications, organizations can block users from downloading and/or installing the new Outlook using Intune or other management solutions.

-For more information, see: [Outlook for Windows: The Future of Mail, Calendar and People on Windows 11](https://support.microsoft.com/office/outlook-for-windows-the-future-of-mail-calendar-and-people-on-windows-11-715fc27c-e0f4-4652-9174-47faa751b199)
+For more information, see [Outlook for Windows: The Future of Mail, Calendar and People on Windows 11](https://support.microsoft.com/office/outlook-for-windows-the-future-of-mail-calendar-and-people-on-windows-11-715fc27c-e0f4-4652-9174-47faa751b199).

 Organizations can prevent end users from using the Mail and Calendar apps with their organization accounts via setting the “UniversalOutlookEnabled” parameter to $false in the CASMailbox cmdlet.
 For more information, see [Set-CASMailbox][/powershell/module/exchange/set-casmailbox?view=exchange-ps#-universaloutlookenabled].